WebizenAI/devdocs/SocialFactors/CommercialModels/WorkProject/ProjectFinancing.md

 [Fundamental Charter of Christian Ethical Finance](https://github.com/WebizenAI/devdocs/raw/main/Attachments/2015_Fundamental%20Charter%20of%20Christian%20Ethical%20Finance%20-%202015.pdf)

-Which is in-turn expected to be compatible with many of the [[Values Credentials]] frameworks.
+Which is in-turn expected to be compatible with many of the [[ValuesCredentials]] frameworks.

 ## OpenAI Q & A Notes